makenew/sass-package/README.md

 ## Description

-Bootstrap a new [Sass] package in less than five minutes.
+Bootstrap a new [Sass] package in less than a minute.

 This skeleton uses [Ruby Sass][Sass].
 For [libSass], use [makenew/libsass-package].